tpogden/tpogden.github.com/_posts/2011-12-29-mina-fem-favoritsvenskar.md

 title: Mina Fem Favoritsvenskar
 location: Port Dinorwic
 category: notes
-description: Here's a description of the Mina Fem note.
+description: As you may know, I like a lot of Swedish things.
+This includes people.
+Here are some of my favourites.
+(In Swedish)
 ---

 <img src="/png/mina-fem.png" />